sodiumoxide/sodiumoxide/README.md

 ### Contribution

+Go through the [CONTRIBUTING.md](https://github.com/sodiumoxide/sodiumoxide/blob/master/CONTRIBUTING.md) document to know more about how to contribute to this project.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or